un4ckn0wl3z/i386-emulator/README.md

 # i386-emulator
-An experimental i386 CPU Real Mode Emulator
+An experimental i386 CPU emulator designed to explore how a processor fetches, decodes, and executes instructions in real mode.

 <b>PS:</b> This emulator is for educational and research purposes only. <br>
 It is not intended for use in a real operating environment or to execute real binaries.